 To support stakeholders by providing an overview of exiting tools and manuals.

-This toolbox has been developed under auspices of the National Health Care Institute and the Dutch Federation of University Medical Centers (NFU).
+The PROM-cycle has been developed under auspices of the National Health Care Institute and the Dutch Federation of University Medical Centers (NFU).
 Please contact us for questions, comments or feedback via e-mail:

 Eva Verkerk (IQ healthcare,Radboudumc Nijmegen)